Truth Discovery in Sequence Labels from Crowds: The joint optimization problem

 \textbf{The proposed bidirectional approach.}

-Our proposed bidirectional solution includes two traversals: forward traversal which aims to hold the consistency between the current and the next inferred aggregated annotation ($l_{inc}(y_{i}^\ast, y_{i+1}^{\ast})$), and backward traversal which aims to keep the consistency between the previous and the current inferred aggregated annotation ($l_{inc}(y_{i-1}^\ast, y_i^\ast)$).
+Our proposed bidirectional solution includes two traversals: forward traversal, which aims to enforce the consistency between the current and the next inferred aggregated annotation ($l_{inc}(y_{i}^\ast, y_{i+1}^{\ast})$), and backward traversal which aims to enforce the consistency between the previous and the current inferred aggregated annotation ($l_{inc}(y_{i-1}^\ast, y_i^\ast)$).
 We start our solution with the forward traversal.
-Formally, given the sequence of aggregated annotations for the $k$-th sentence at step one ($\mathbf{Y}_k^{1^*}$), we minimize Eq. (\ref{Eq 12}) by minimizing the loss of inconsistency.
+Formally, given the sequence of aggregated annotations for the $k$-th sentence at step 1 ($\mathbf{Y}_k^{1^*}$), we minimize Eq. (\ref{Eq 12}) by minimizing the loss of inconsistency.

 The loss for the sequence of token labels at step 1 ($\mathbf{Y}_k^{1^*}$) is the sum of loss for individual token labels.
-We aim to minimize the loss for the sequence to obtain consistent sequence of aggregated annotations $\mathbf{Y}_k^{2^*}$ as shown in Eq. (\ref{Y-2}):
+We aim to minimize the loss for the sequence to obtain the consistent sequence of aggregated annotations $\mathbf{Y}_k^{2^*}$ as shown in Eq. (\ref{Y-2}):

-To minimize Eq. (\ref{Y-2}), we apply the Viterbi algorithm by defining the observation space, transition probability and emission probabilities as follows.
+To minimize Eq. (\ref{Y-2}), we apply the Viterbi algorithm by defining the observation space, transition probability, and emission probabilities as follows.
 The observation space is all the possible labels in the dataset.
-The transition probability between two consecutive labels is 1 if $l_{inc}(\cdot,\cdot)=0$, and it is 0 if $l_{inc}(\cdot,\cdot)=1$.
+The transition probability between two consecutive labels is 1 if $l_{inc}(\cdot,\cdot)=0$, and 0 if $l_{inc}(\cdot,\cdot)=1$.
 The emission probability for $y_{i_k}^{1^*}$ equals to 1, if $l_{inc}(\cdot,\cdot)=0$, and if $l_{inc}(\cdot,\cdot)=1$ then the emission probability is defined as the probability of selecting a label from observation space for a token given worker labels.
 The most probable sequence of labels ($\mathbf{Y}_k^{2^*}$) obtained from the Viterbi algorithm ensures that Eq. (\ref{Y-2}) is minimized.

 The consistent sequence of aggregated annotations for backward traversal ($\mathbf{Y}_k^{3^*}$) is shown in Eq. (\ref{Y-3}):